yatharthaggarwal/Covid19/README.md

 The following Python Jupyter Notebook based scripts help in analysing and visualing the current Covid-19 outbreak scenario.
 These are very simple Python code for anyone to run and analyse.
 Best thing is dataset is on 'github' and is directly imported.

 #### 1. Country_Active_Cases_Analysis_Plot.ipynb [Single country]
 This script plots 2 graph for a particular country.
 First graph shows the cumulative Confirmed cases of that country with days, the graph begins when these cases have crossed 100.
 Also predictive lines of cases doubling every 3/5/10 days has been plotted.
-Second graph shows the cumulative Active cases of the same country, it also provides the growth rate of the pandemic for past 5 days and correspending doubling days.
+Second graph shows the cumulative Active cases of the same country, it also provides the growth rate of the pandemic for past 5 days and corresponding doubling days.

 #### 2. Country_Confirmed_Cases_Moving_Average_Plot.ipynb	[Single country]
 This script plots 7-day moving average of confirmed cases (daily coronavirus positive cases) for a particular country.
 It also shows daily confirmed cases as deviations from the moving average.

 #### 3. World_Active_Death_Recovered_Cases_Plot.ipynb [Multiple countries]
 This script plots stacked bar for multile countries with their Active, Death and Recovered (ADR) cases over all this time.
-One could see how each country has tackled this Coronavirus outbreak and which countries has flattened the curve.
+One could see how each country has tackled this Coronavirus outbreak and which countries have flattened the curve.

 #### 4. World_Confirmed_Cases_Plot.ipynb [Multiple countries]
 This script plots Country-wise cumulative confirmed cases data over number of days in a single graph.
 The data takes in days since the countries got their first 100 cases.
 One can focus how each country responded to the pandemic since.